Eurydia/notes-on-clean-programming-language/content/_index.md

  015  // decimal  13
 ```

-Integers literals constructed with hexadecimal notation may be written by prefixing hexadecimal digits with `0x` as follows.
+Integers literals constructed with hexadecimal notation may be written by prefixing hexadecimal digits with `0x`.

 ```
 // Language: Clean